schorfES/caroucssel/README.md

 ## Polyfills

-CarouCSSel is using [scroll-`behavior: 'smooth'`](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) which is [supported](https://caniuse.com/css-scroll-behavior) in most modern browsers.
+CarouCSSel is using [`scroll-behavior: 'smooth'`](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) which is [supported](https://caniuse.com/css-scroll-behavior) in most modern browsers.
 For non-supporting browsers, there is a [polyfill by Dustan Kasten](https://github.com/iamdustan/smoothscroll).

 ## License